TithiSreemany/TithiSreemany/README.md

 </p>

 ## Technical Blogs
 Apart from coding, I also enjoy writing.
-Plus it's a wonderful way to help others as well as to hone my one skills.
+I think it's a wonderful way to help others as well as to hone my one skills.

-You can find my technical Blogs here : https://www.analyticsvidhya.com/blog/author/Tithi_Sreemany Happy Reading!
+You can find my technical Blogs here : https://www.analyticsvidhya.com/blog/author/Tithi_Sreemany

+Happy Reading!

 <h2 align="center" >Github Metrics</h2>